 Shared Facilities at YHA Grasmere Butharlyp Howe

-YHA Grasmere Butharlyp Howe a Victorian mansion housing dorms but it also a kitchen, dining room, two lounges for socialising, a play area and a licensed bar to kick back and enjoy the evenings.
+YHA Grasmere Butharlyp Howe is a Victorian mansion housing dorm but it also has a kitchen, dining room, two lounges for socialising, a play area, and a licensed bar to kick back and enjoy the evenings.
 Weekends got busier and the Friday night had a bubbly atmosphere in the shared lounge.
 We watched a tense game of chess over a Wainwright beer.

 You can expect and cheerful welcome from reception as you check-in.
-In fact, this is the third YHA site I have stayed at and the teams are clearly happy in their work.
+In fact, this is the third YHA site I have stayed at and the teams are clearly happy with their work.

 Parking at YHA Grasmere Butharlyp Howe